forsyde/forsyde-shallow/pages/getting_started.md

 ```
 ### Combinational Processes

 Processes are functions that take input signals and produce output signals.
-An adder can be modeled as a process in ForSyDe using the following code.
+An adder can be modelled as a process in ForSyDe using the following code.
 ```
 ghci> adder in1 in2 = zipWithSY (+) in1 in2
 ```